souravwalke/System-Design-HLD/Interview-Guide.md

 6. You need a load balancer wherever you have multiple machines capable of handling the same request.
 Add one only to the front of the design as an abstraction.

-7. Message Queues (Apache Kafka) serve as buffers for bursty traffic or as a means of distributing work across a system.
+7. Message Queues (Apache Kafka) serve as buffers for burst traffic or as a means of distributing work across a system.
 Queues are suited for asynchronous processing and add latency
    to the system.
 Hence don't use queues when strong low latency is a requirement.

 8. Streams are a continuous flow of data that can be processed and consumed in near real-time.
 Use streams (Apache Flink/Kafka) when asked to design systems that need real-time